 How closely do you do the things God tells you to do?

 Paul travels to Ephesus to tell people about Jesus.
+This is his mission, a mission for God.
 As a Jew it seems logical that he would go to his own people first to share this good news.
 He does.
 He goes to the local synagogue, where he spends three months boldly telling them about Jesus.

 However, some of the Jews don’t like what they hear, so Paul leaves the synagogue, but he doesn’t leave Ephesus.
 Instead he goes to the local lecture hall, presumably a Greek hangout.
 There he speaks daily about Jesus.
 It apparently goes well, because he sticks around for two years.